- Warrant of fitness

 Currently, heavy vehicles, and light vehicles operated as a transport service (such as taxis and rental cars) are inspected for a certificate of fitness.
 Vehicles are usually inspected every six months to make sure their condition and equipment meet safety standards.
 The frequency of inspections can be varied by the NZ Transport Agency (NZTA) to between three and nine months although this discretion has not been used much to date.

-There are only three organisations approved to provide certificate of fitness inspection services.
-These organisations do not provide repair services and there are a limited number of approved sites where inspection can be done.
+Prior to these changes, there were only three organisations approved to provide certificate of fitness inspection services.
+These organisations do not provide repair services and there were a limited number of approved sites where inspection can be done.

 The changes to the certificate of fitness system will:

-- allow vehicle owners and operators to have greater choice about where and from whom they get their vehicles inspected, and greater flexibility to combine inspection and repairs, and possible accreditation for operators to manage the safety of their vehicles
+- allow vehicle owners and operators to have greater choice about where and from whom they get their vehicles inspected, and greater flexibility to combine inspection and repairs

 - keep six-monthly inspections but allow increased flexibility for good performing operators to have an extension up to 12 months, while poor operators can be placed on an increased frequency of between three and six months.